-Our Political Action Group has joined together to work on several issues of interest, including the economy, the environment, education, reproductive rights, gun control, immigration, national and local politics and prison reform.
+Our Political Action Group, NOSH, has joined together to work on several issues of interest, including the economy, the environment, education, reproductive rights, gun control, immigration, national and local politics and prison reform.
 Currently the issue we have chosen to focus on is voter registration, particularly for young people.
 We are an active group — we met with Thomas Suozzi in Huntington to discuss some of these issues and found him very responsive.
 We also met with State Senator Tony Avella of Bayside to discuss women’s healthcare, environmental issues, and funding for education.
-Check out our ongoing work by clicking on the NOSH ACTION button on the right end of the navigation bar, above.
+Check out our ongoing work by clicking on the NOSH ACTION button on the navigation bar, above.
 Please consider joining us in our discussions and our activities.
 Raise your voice and make your opinion count through AAUW.

 Who we are